laurarokkjaer/Language_portfolio_assignment_5/README.md

 - Some futher evaluation for analysing
 - Visualizing cross validation

 For this assignment i believe it is important to mention the change I made in the utils file called ```classifier_utils.py```.
-In the balance() function I had to change "label" to "fraudulent" in order to .groupby fraudulence, which was nessecary in my case.
+In the balance() function I had to change "label" to "fraudulent" in order to .groupby fraudulence, which was nessecary in this case.

 ### The goal of the assignment
 The goal of this assignment was to demonstrate the use of the MLP classifier as well as other ```sklearn```methods which can be helpful in furter inspection and evaluation of a text data analysis like this one.